Mariosousa usumacintensis

-Mariosousa usumacintensis is a plant species native to the Mexican State of Tabasco.
+Mariosousa usumacintensis is a species of flowering plant in the family Fabaceae.
+It is native to Belize, Guatemala, Honduras, Southeast and Southwest Mexico (including the State of Tabasco), and Veracruz.
 It was named after the Río Usumacinta, near the location where the type specimen was collected.

-Mariosousa usumacintensis is a tree up to 15 m (50 feet) tall.
+It is a tree up to 15 m (50 feet) tall.
 Prickles are located at the bases of the petioles, each prickle with a large flat gland near the base.